irmakefalon/mobile-game-churn-prediction/README.md

-# 🎮 Early Churn Prediction in Mobile Gaming
+# Early Churn Prediction in Mobile Gaming

-## 📊 Problem
+##  Problem

-Predict which users will churn in a mobile game using only **early behavioral data (first 3 days after registration)**.
+Predicting 7-day churn from a user’s **first 72 hours of in-game** behavior.

 Churn definition: